pritha90/FlowAggregator/README.md

 # FlowAggregator

 HTTP server used: Embedded Jetty 9.2.11
-Left Jetty’s QueueThreadPool to the default [I am developing on a very out laptop :(]
+Left Jetty’s QueueThreadPool to the default.

 For data aggregation used **Kafka** Queues, hosted on Confluent cloud.
 Each **WriteApi** request will simply write to a Kafka topic with Flowkey= String(src_app + dest_app + vpc_id + hour) and value {bytes_tx, bytes_rx}

 The server starts 2 Kafka consumer threads in the same group, which poll every 100 ms and aggregate Kafka messages based on key.
 The consumer thread then updates a **Redis** Cache with <Flowkey, tx_aggregate;rx_aggregate> , Cache<hour, FlowkeysSet>.